Mills in Alto Aragón — molino harinero

 Sinués

 Sinués is situated in the valley of Aisa lacking any major road.
 From Jaca take the road to Puente la Reina and after some time turn right where Ascara and Araguas del Solano are signposted.
 In Novés take left to Aisa and Sinués.
 Drop your vehicle where the road to Sinués branches off.
-It's probably best to walk to the bend further on and to try to spot the mill from above before you work your way through the fields and the vegetation.
+It is probably best to walk to the bend further on and to try to spot the mill from above before you work your way through the fields and the vegetation.

-The mill is built next to the Río Estarrún a tributary of the Río Aragón.
+The mill is built next to the Río Estarrún, a tributary of the Río Aragón.

 (1) The mill barely visible between the trees